 Based on this analysis, we determined that unmet financial need is often the most significant factor in a student’s decisions to leave the institution.

-In fact, the persistence rates of students with $5,000 or more in unmet financial need, is significantly lower than students with less unmet need, regardless of academic preparation or performance.
+In fact, the persistence rates of students with $5,000 or more in unmet financial need, is significantly lower than students with less unmet need.

 Equipped with these data, we began targeting aid to students for whom unmet financial need was the largest barrier to success.
 We provided a combination of one-time grants and four-year scholarships, based on our data analysis and predictive modeling.